tgoc99/of-multi-layout-poc/README.md

 # OpenFin Multi-Layouts APIs

 This is an example of OpenFin Multi-Layout APIs.
 It was created as a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-An OpenFin app manifest was added at public/multi-layout.json.
+An OpenFin app manifest was added at `public/multi-layout.json`.
 We are using the default platform provider (no HTML/js in this project for the platform provider).
 The logic for the platform window is in the `app` folder.
-All of the multi-layout logic is in `TabsContainer.tsx`.
+All of the multi-layout logic is in `app/components/`.

+### Release Notes

+<b>This sample is using the pre-release version of OpenFin v34.
+This is not an LTS version and may contain bugs as it has not gone through a full release cycle.</b>

+Current known issues with the new multi-layouts APIs:

+- Upon initial launch, hidden layouts have not been resized and may jitter slightly the first time they are opened.
+This also happens when resizing the window and then switching to a different layout.
+- Documentation has not been published yet.
+Please navigate to the type OpenFin.LayoutManager to see more info.
+You can find this info in node_modules/@openfin/core/out/mock.d.ts
+- Drag/drop has not been fully tested in this pre-release, so it has been disabled in the manifests in this repo.

 ## Getting Started